Support for Childcare

 Leave and holidays during nursing care

-System Content Legal requirements in Japan Points of the system that exceed the legal minimum requirements
+System Content Legal requirements in Japan Coverage exceeding statutory requirements

-Eligible persons: spouse, parents, children, grandparents, siblings, grandchildren, and spouse's parents.
+Eligible family members include: the employee's spouse, parents, children, grandparents, siblings, grandchildren, and spouse's parents

 • Can be acquired for a total of one year